 - Some correlate sounds with visual aspects (memories, color sequences, images, etc.)

-In the choosing of our tracks we must open our mind to the various musical genres and, according to the way we react and interpret them, choose the ones that give us the most value:
+In the choosing of our tracks we must open our mind to the various musical genres and according to the way we react / interpret them, choose the ones that give us the more value:

-- We can choose video clips if we are more attracted by engaging images
+- We can choose video clips if we are visually more attracted by engaging images

 - We can opt for songs with logical sentences combined with meaningful lyrics if we prefer logical stimulations

-- We can look for music characterized by a strong use of bass if we are looking for tactile stimuli (eg. dance music)
+- We could look for music characterized by strong use of bass if we are looking for tactile stimuli (eg. dance music)

 - We can look for technically elaborated pieces if we highlight the virtuous and complex sequences (eg. solos of electric guitar, etc.)

-The best thing is to do not to have prejudices towards the various musical genres because, objectively, this drastically reduces the advantages that we can gain using this portentous training tool.
+A note by Master Kongling – The best thing is to do not have prejudices towards the various musical genres (read also People who find the differences) because, objectively, this drastically reduces the advantages that we can gain using a so portentous training tool.